cesardsalvador/SpatialAcousticsLibraryMATLAB/README.md

-# SpatialAcousticsLibrary
+# SpatialAcousticsLibraryMatlab
-This repository contains a collection of Matlab functions and scripts for spatial acoustic signal processing.
+The Spatial Acoustics Library for Matlab (SALM) contains a collection of Matlab functions and scripts for spatial acoustic signal processing.

 If you use any script, function, or data provided by this repository, please cite as follows: